rgrannell1/kea/README.md

 xNotTrue(c(TRUE, FALSE, 42))
 ```

+R is unusual (in a good way) in that numbers and other values are always wrapped in
+vectors, so base functions operate on whole vectors as well as single values.
+**Arrow** is vectorisation-friendly; where possible functions operate on vectors
+of values.

 ### Cascading Style

 In this style data is fed into the type constructor ```x_```, and methods are called off that object.